stefanbc/Asgar/README.md

 1. Download the theme from GitHub.
 2. Upload the theme as described in the [Ghost Documentation](https://docs.ghost.org/concepts/config/).
-3. Make sure you replace the URLs in the `partials/social.hbs` file with your own social media URLs.
-4. This theme has multiple custom pages: `about`, `projects` and `speaking`.
+3. This theme has multiple custom pages: `about`, `projects` and `speaking`.
 Checkout the Ghost [docs](https://docs.ghost.org/api/handlebars-themes/context/page/#templates) for more info about custom pages.
 To customize the data, on the right side, in the `projects` and `speaking` pages you'll first need to add this to your `routes.yaml` file, bellow the `routes` key:
 ```
   /custom/api/:
     permalink: /custom/api/